 Worksheets #12 and #15 were adapted from the programmatic QAPP.
-Only those worksheets containing parameters required under the EMP and identified in the Risk Methods Document (RMD) as contaminants of concern (COCs) at the site (DOE 2021b) were included in this QAPP.
+Only those worksheets containing parameters required under the EMP and identified in the Methods for Conducting Risk Assessments and Risk Evaluations at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, Volume 1.
+Human Health, DOE/LX/07-0107&D2/R13/V1 (herein known as RMD) as contaminants of concern (COCs) at the site were included in this QAPP.